nickribs1/FlappyBird/README.md

 The original documentation for the NEAT algorithm can be found [here](https://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf).

 Additionally, I made a Flappy Bird game that can be played by humans, seen in the flappy_game_playable.py file.
+Enjoy!

 AI Demo
 ----------